leonard-thieu/leaderboards-service/README.md

 ## Overview

-**toofz Leaderboards Service** is a backend service that handles updating **Crypt of the NecroDancer** leaderboards for [toofz API](https://github.com/leonard-thieu/api.toofz.com).
+**toofz Leaderboards Service** is a backend service that handles updating [Crypt of the NecroDancer](http://necrodancer.com/) leaderboards for [toofz API](https://api.toofz.com/).
-It runs as a Windows service that polls [Steam Community Data](https://partner.steamgames.com/documentation/community_data) and Steam Client API at regular intervals to provide up-to-date data for **toofz API**.
+It runs as a service that polls [Steam Community Data](https://partner.steamgames.com/documentation/community_data) and Steam Client API at regular intervals to provide up-to-date data.

+---

-**toofz Leaderboards Service** is a component of [toofz](https://github.com/leonard-thieu/toofz-necrodancer).
+**toofz Leaderboards Service** is a component of **toofz**.
+Information about other projects that support **toofz** can be found in the [meta-repository](https://github.com/leonard-thieu/toofz-necrodancer).

 ### Dependents